 If skin cell buildup is the issue, remedying the situation could be as simple as sloughing those dead cells away.
 Make sure you're exfoliating once a week with a dedicated scrub, sonic cleaning brush, or chemical exfoliant, and target the areas that feel uneven.

-Apply oil to the problem area
+Apply Oil to the Area

-Stock up on vitamin C
+Stock up on Vitamin C

 Meet The Expert

 Ling Chan is a holistic esthetician and founder of the skincare line Ling New York.
 She specializes in the mind, body, and spirit connection through her practice and products.